SurDno/SRP-Lite/README.md

 - Fixed eight stash coordinates being unattainable from the following characters due to programming mistakes: Drifter (1), General Krylov (2), Hermit (1), Hound (1), Kolobok (1), Mitay (1), Semyon Lambee (1).
 Notably, Drifter now offers coordinates to a stash containing the third Cordon flash drive if the player saves him from dogs. - Decane
 - Fixed the script bugs responsible for Drifter and Hound dying upon switching online from an offline state following completion of the tasks to escort them to safety. - Decane
 - Fixed Clear Sky's "Find a way to Chernobyl NPP" task not completing. - Decane
+- Fixed Clear Sky's "Find generator" task not completing when the player deactivates the generator in Limansk if the task is still active then. - Decane
 - Fixed Freedom's "Eliminate the potential threat at the gas station" task being cancelled when the player completes its objective. - Decane
 - Fixed the issue where submitting the item requested in a 'return item' task would not complete the task if the player possesses multiple units of the item when submitting it. - Decane
 - Fixed the Red Forest bridge lowering sequence becoming prematurely unlocked as soon as the player completes the "Go to the army base" task rather than only after the player has transmitted the coordinates to free Leshiy's squad from the space bubble. - Decane